 Partly because we lived for 8 years in poorer regions of Southern Africa and partly because we like to stay connected to the environment around us, we try to keep our physical and income needs modest.
 We lived for many years in a recycled 1901 Baptist church that we moved from Boissevain.
 We lived for six years off of the power grid – generating all of our own electricity from solar panels and a wind generator.
 When we built the Straw house we realized that visitors were going to have a hard time managing their lifestyles on an unpredictable power source so we brought Hydro in for the Guesthouse alone.

 It’s been important to us to be engaged in the wider world.
 Since we can’t always travel as we would like to we’ve tried to bring the world to us.
 We were for many years part of a network of farms that invite mostly college aged people from all over the world to stay for a time and learn about organic agriculture – called WWOOFing (World Wide Opportunities on Organic Farms).
-Due to the travelers and farm apprentices that have come our way – quite a number of whom have stayed with us for months at a time, we now have an eclectic community of friends.
+Due to the travelers and farm apprentices that have come our way – quite a number of whom have stayed with us for months at a time, we now have an eclectic and far-flung community of friends.
 We’ve also had the satisfaction of inspiring (I hope) many young people on their own journeys toward finding and working their own pieces of land.